-Uncovering the Science Inside Your Soil w/ Dr. Kris Nichols, PhD
+Uncovering the Science in Your Soil w/ Dr. Kris Nichols, PhD

 Interview with Kris Nichols, Director of Research and Extension at Canadian Organic Growers and Research Director at MyLand Company

 What is really going on in your soil?
 This week, we take a deep dive into the science of soil microbiology, with Dr. Kris Nichols.
 Kris is a soil microbiologist who holds research positions at Canadian Organic Growers and the Arizona-based MyLand Company.
 She joins Organics Unpacked to break down the complex activity of soil microorganisms and how that relates to carbon — and what that means for organic growers.

 Learn more about Canadian Organic Growers: www.cog.ca

 Connect with our guest on LinkedIn